-Prevalence of detection E. coli in rectal swabs collected from calves and subjected to biochemical tests and confirm the results by Api 20 system.
-Gram negative rods were detected by Gram staining and the isolates produced colonies with a black metallic sheen on EMB agar and a pink appearance on MacConkey agar.
-So on the bases of the bacteriological, biochemical and Api20 system tests, the E. coli was isolated from 26 out of 75 (34.7%) diarrheagenic calves and from 15 out of 75 (20%) non-diarrheagenic calves with a total percentage of 27.4% (41/150).
-Additionally, a total of 34 (82.9%) isolates were obtained from the PCR-positive samples and found to be positive for at least one of the virulence genes as revealed in table 2.
-The results of conventional PCR analysis were shown in figures (a,b,c,d,e,f,g and h).
+Results in Table 2 show the bacterial isolates from the examined rectal swabs of diarrheic and non-diarrheagenic calves.
+In this Table, a total of 150 rectal swabs were collected from calves (75 diarrheagenic and 75 nondiarrheagenic calves).
+The samples were cultured on specific and selective media for isolation of E. coli and subjected to biochemical tests and the results were confirmed by using the API-20E system.
+Gram-negative rods were detected by Gram staining, and the isolates produced colonies with a black metallic sheen on the EMB agar and a pink appearance on the MacConkey agar.
+Therefore, on the basis of bacteriological, biochemical, and API-20E system tests, the E. coli was isolated from 26 out of 75 (34.7%) diarrheagenic calves and from 15 out of 75 (20%) non-diarrheagenic calves, with a total percentage of 27.4% (41/150).
+Additionally, a total of 34 (82.9%) isolates were obtained from the PCR-positive samples and were found to be positive for at least one of the virulence genes as revealed in Table 2.
+The results of the conventional PCR analysis are shown in Figures 1(a,b,c,d,e,f,g and h).